GrumpyMonk26/Practicework/README.md

 # Practicework
-tutorial of the workings of git and github
+tutorial of the workings of git and github, the following work has been following a Udemy course